 Fastest Growing Industries

-- The Gaming Industry became particularly healthy during the Great Recession as well.
+- The Gaming Industry: Increased during the Great Recession

 The Aeronautics and Aerospace Industries in the 2010s have brought additional business and business expansions to Texas, inducing new spaceports constructed by at least one private company: SpaceX in Brownsville.
 Numbers of new jobs related to these types of businesses are set to surpass numbers in other industries from 2016 - 2026.